Twelve words that control everything

 | Derivation | Seed generates master private key |

-| Expansion | One master key generates unlimited child keys |
+| Expansion | Master key generates unlimited child keys |

 Before these standards existed, managing crypto required technical expertise most people didn't have.
 Now 12 words can control unlimited assets across unlimited blockchains.
 The complexity got abstracted away.